 “In retrospect, pursuing my Ph.D. at UNC-CH was a life-changing decision.
 Everything I have been able to do in my professional life since 1999 has been a direct result of this decision.
 During my years at Chapel Hill, the Department of Political Science not only contributed decisively to my formal training, but also provided a home far away from home.
 And having graduated almost a decade ago, I continue to benefit from frequent and incredibly fruitful exchanges with my professors and fellow graduate students.”

-Joe Ura (Ph.D., 2006, associate professor, Texas A&M University).
+Joe is a Professor and Chair of the Department of Political Science at Clemson University.
 Joe’s research addresses American national politics, especially the United States Supreme Court and macropolitical responsiveness and representation.
 His research on judicial politics emphasizes the reciprocal relationships between public opinion and the exercise of judicial power in the United States, while his work on representation explores the causes and consequences of heterogeneity in the dynamics of aggregate public opinion.
-He teach courses on American national government, judicial politics, and constitutional law.
+He teaches courses on American national government, judicial politics, and constitutional law.

 Comments: “I am endlessly grateful for my education and experience at UNC.
 The department enjoys, values, and cultivates an intellectual and social climate that enables students to benefit from the faculty and their peers.
 The graduate program gave me the chance to learn from exceptional scholars in an environment that was at once challenging and supportive.
 I also had the chance to benefit from outstanding student colleagues who were instrumental in my intellectual development and who remain important collaborators and close friends.
 I could not have had a better experience as a graduate student.”

 Elizabeth Markovits (Ph.D., 2005, professor, Mount Holyoke College) https://www.mtholyoke.edu/directory/faculty-staff/elizabeth-k-markovits